jessepav/libgdx-wiki-old/Ninepatches.md

-This article introduce NinePatch images, how they can be created and how they are used in a Libgdx context.
+This article introduce NinePatch images, how they can be created and how they are used in a libGDX context.

 ## Before you start ##